Badger culling in the United Kingdom: Before 1992

 Many badgers in Europe were gassed during the 1960s and 1970s to control rabies.

-M. bovis was discovered in 1882, but until 1960, no compulsory tests for the disease had been brought in; previously, testing was voluntary.
-Herds that were attested TB free were tested annually and received a premium of 1d per gallon for their milk.
+Mycobacterium bovis was discovered in 1882, but until 1960, no compulsory tests for the disease had been brought in; previously, testing was voluntary.
+Herds that were attested as free of bovine tuberculosis (bTb) were tested annually and received a premium of 1d per gallon for their milk.
 Those not tested were able to carry on trading without testing.
 A programme of test-and-slaughter began and was successful.
 Until the 1980s, badger culling in the UK was undertaken in the form of gassing.
-By 1960, eradicating bTB in the UK was thought possible, until 1971, when a new population of tuberculous badgers was located in Gloucestershire.
+By 1960, eradicating bTb in the UK was thought possible, until 1971, when a new population of tuberculous badgers was located in Gloucestershire.
 Subsequent experiments showed that bTB can be spread from badgers to cattle, and some farmers tried to cull badgers on their land.
 Wildlife protection groups lobbied Parliament, which responded by passing the Badgers Act 1973 (c.
 57), making it an offence to attempt to kill, take, or injure badgers, or interfere with their setts without a licence.
 These laws are now contained in the Protection of Badgers Act 1992.